Australia's most complained about ads of the year revealed

 It’s a jump of almost 33 per cent from 2020 – perhaps due, at least in part, to millions spending too much time locked down and in front of screens.

-But it’s still a drop from 2019 when Ad Standards copped 5500 complaints.
+But it’s still a drop from 2019 when Ad Standards fielded 5500 complaints.

 The ads that sparked viewer outrage aired across a variety of platforms and on free-to-air TV.